Code-Institute-Submissions/CI-MS1-maziau/README.md

 ## Modal Form Submission data

-Tested by filling out Modal form and submiting it, this was delivered and confirmed to email address with no errors.
+Tested by filling out Modal form and submitting it, this was delivered and confirmed to an email address with no errors.

 ![Modal Form](assets/testing/formspree.png)